Chapter 30:

 “I’m sure Master hasn’t forgotten the Online Shopping Incident, also known as Box Hell?”

-I froze for a moment, the words pulling a particularly embarrassing memory to the surface.
+I froze for a moment, the words pulling a particularly embarrassing memory.

 A few weeks ago, I stumbled upon a certain website.
 It was like paradise—a place where you could buy magical items, books, and just about anything else at ridiculously low prices.
 Zephyra let me borrow her card to make a small purchase.
 That’s all I intended to do.